hongtaoh/hongtaoh.github.io/content/en/blog/2020-05-25-error-shooting-remote-origin-already-exists.md

 ---
 Here is my situation: I want to use another GitHub account.
 I need to transfer a repo from my old account to the new one.
 Maybe there is an easy way to transfer, but it is beyong my ability now (I guess it's complicated so I didn't even bother searching for an answer).

-So I `git clone` the repo from my old account and tried to push it to my new accout.
+So I `git clone` the repo from my old account and tried to push it to my new account.
 Then, a error occured:

 ```bash
 fatal: remote origin already exists.